MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-playbook.md

 A topic confusion analysis exercise helps you improve topic triggering accuracy by finding overlaps between topics.
 Resolving topic overlaps can help reduce the need for the bot to ask clarifying questions before triggering a topic.
 Identifying semantically similar trigger phrases can also help you determine if you have topics that themselves are similar.
 You can then consolidate to simplify the bot authoring process, or edit to make the topics more distinct.
 Improving the high triggering accuracy improves the deflection rate.

-You can identify the list of topics causing confusion during triggering, by enabling the “AI capabilities” in PVA for “topic overlap detection”.
+You can identify the list of topics causing confusion during triggering, by enabling the “AI capabilities” in Power Virtual Agents for “topic overlap detection”.
 This standard capability helps you to identify the trigger phrases causing confusion and remove duplicates, and consolidate similar topics.
 ![topic confusion analysis](./media/introduction/df-topic-confusion-analysis.png)

 ## Technique 4: alternate escalation paths

 There are a few strategies you can use to deflect the user from reaching the human agent when the bot user decides to escalate, without deprecating the user experience:

-1. Check for operating hours and queue size during escalation:  in this approach, you can have a self-service action inside PVA (for example, a Power Automate cloud flow) that checks for the operating hours of the human agent and agent queue size from the engagement hub (for example, Dynamics 365 Omnichannel for Customer Service).
+1. Check for operating hours and queue size during escalation:  in this approach, you can have a self-service action inside Power Virtual Agents (for example, a Power Automate cloud flow) that checks for the operating hours of the human agent and agent queue size from the engagement hub (for example, Dynamics 365 Omnichannel for Customer Service).
 It then transfers the chat only if the agent is available in the current hour or if the queue isn't full.
 If the escalation happens outside the operating hours of agent or the agent queue is full, then the bot can redirect the user to email support or schedule a call back or some other action.
 This approach avoids unnecessary escalation and in turn improves the deflection rate.

 2. Provide an option to create a support ticket during escalation: When the user escalates to an agent, the bot can redirect through a self-service action to create a support ticket by providing the required details.